No arbitrage and multiplicative special semimartingales: Dynamic trading strategies

 For risk management purposes, trading strategies that do not need to be self-financing, can be crucial; see, e.g., \cite{Schweizer-1991} and \cite{Du-Platen}.
 In this section we will construct such strategies which are in line with our findings from the previous sections.
 Of course, when looking for trading strategies which are not self-financing, not all strategies can be allowed.
 In order to construct reasonable strategies that do not need to be self-financing, the concept of a locally real-world mean self-financing dynamic trading strategy (see \cite{Du-Platen}) turns out to be fruitful.
 In the risk-neutral context, an analogous notion has been introduced in \cite{Schweizer-1991}.

 As in the previous sections, we consider a finite market $\bbs = \{ S^1,\ldots,S^d \}$ with nonnegative semimartingales.
-We assume there exists an ELMD $Z$ for $\bbs$, which is a multiplicative special semimartingale of the form $Z = D B^{-1}$ with a local martingale $D > 0$ and a savings account $B$.
-According to Theorem \ref{thm-FTAP-plus}, the set $\calp_{\sfi,1}^+(\bbs \cup \{ B \})$ satisfies NUPBR.
-For what follows, we recall that `$\,\, \bdot \,$' denotes stochastic integration, whereas `$\,\, \cdot \,$' denotes the usual inner product in Euclidean space.
+We assume that there exists an ELMD $Z$ for $\bbs$, which is a multiplicative special semimartingale of the form $Z = D B^{-1}$ with a local martingale $D > 0$ and a savings account $B$.
+According to Theorem \ref{thm-FTAP}, the set $\calp_{\sfi,1}^+(\bbs \cup \{ B \})$ satisfies NUPBR.

 \begin{definition} A \emph{dynamic trading strategy} $\nu = (\delta,\eta)$ consists of a self-financing strategy $\delta \in \Delta_{\sfi}(\bbs)$ and a real-valued optional process $\eta$, which is integrable with respect to $B$, such that the portfolio